lgreski/cleaningdata/README.md

 <h2 id="processing">Processing Steps</h2>

-discussion about key assumptions - all files in R working directory
+discussion about key assumptions - all files in R working directory, and explain how remainging content is broken out into an outline of the steps in the R script, plus additional commentary on key decisions / processing steps required to produce the final output.

+<h3 id="stepsoutline">Summary of Processing Steps in run_analysis.R </h3>

 1. Confirm all 8 required files are present in the R working directory
 2. Read activity data and remove special characters from activity names